TFSA Master Class – Lesson 4: Using a TFSA to pay the way, early in your career

 We know what you’re thinking: retirement is a long way off.
 So putting money away for your ‘after school’ years might not be at the top of your financial priority list.
 Furthermore, as someone on the lower end of the pay grid, chances are you’re just trying to make ends meet (after making payments on your school loans, credit cards, and other bills).
 Plus with a pension plan in place, you may feel that putting aside additional funds for retirement is unnecessary.

-However, with over 145 retired teachers now over the age of 100 in Ontario alone—the reality of living longer in retirement means needing to have a financial savings plan in addition to your pension.
+However, with 146 retired teachers now over the age of 100 in Ontario alone—the reality of living longer in retirement means needing to have a financial savings plan in addition to your pension.

 While your pension will still be the main financial constant you can count on in retirement, putting away a little extra over the years will guarantee an extra sense of financial security during a time in your life when you will need it most.
 Fortunately, as an educator who is early in your career—you have the luxury of time and a tax-free savings vehicle on your side.